-Any allegations received will be taken seriously; treated with sensitivity and care; dealt with in a fair and consistent way; and investigated promptly and thoroughly.
+Any concerns or allegations received will be taken seriously; including low level concerns (i.e staff taking photographs of children on their mobile phones without prior agreement) All concerns and allegations will be treated with sensitivity and care; dealt with in a fair and consistent way; and investigated promptly and thoroughly.
 It is also essential that any allegation of abuse "provides effective protection for the child, and at the same time supports the person who is the subject of the allegation."
-(KCSIE 2020)
+(KCSIE 2022)

 If an allegation being dealt with is regarding a supply tutor or contracted staff, it should still be dealt with properly and UKTD safeguarding procedures apply.
-Part 4 of KCSIE 2020 guidance covers this in detail.
+Part 4 of KCSIE 2022 guidance covers this in detail.

-Possible reasons for an allegation to be made
+Possible reasons for concerns or allegations to be made

-Such an allegation may be made against a member of staff (or supply staff) volunteer, employer or anyone working with learners identifying that he or she has:
+A concern or allegation may be made against a member of staff (or supply staff) volunteer, employer or anyone working with learners identifying that he or she has:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Humiliated Learners. - Taken photos without prior agreement. - behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-If a staff member has a concern or an allegation is made regarding another member of staff, this should be referred to UKTD's Managing Director immediately and recorded on a SIR form.
+If a staff member has a concern or an allegation is made regarding another member of staff, this should be referred to UKTD's Managing Director immediately and recorded on an SIR form.
 The Managing Director will discuss the matter with the Lead DSO and HR Manager and, if serious, contact will be made with external agencies or the police, as appropriate.
 Please refer to the UKTD Safeguarding Procedure for full details.

 Support for staff member - support will be given to any member of staff who is facing an allegation, and the individual will be informed about the concern or allegation as soon as possible, with an explanation of the likely course of action (unless asked not to by the Police or Children's Services).
 If an employee is suspended, they will be provided with a named contact for throughout this process.
-The individual will also be advised to contact their trade union representative (if they have one) or approach a colleague for support, and be given access to welfare counselling.
+The individual will also be advised to contact their trade union representative (if they have one) or approach a colleague for support and be given access to welfare counselling.